Max Polyakov: Business

-While studying at the university, Polyakov launched his first software outsourcing business.
+While studying at university, Polyakov launched his first software outsourcing business.
 Following the success of his first venture, he set up a number of successful tech businesses.

 Polyakov co-founded the IDE Group which included the companies Cupid, Murka, HitDynamics and Maxymiser in 2005.
 Polyakov took Cupid public on the London Stock Exchange in 2010 and became the first Ukrainian entrepreneur to have a tech company listed on the London Stock Exchange.
 In 2015, Polyakov's startup Maxymiser was bought by the American corporation Oracle.
 Blackstone bought out Murka project group in 2019.

 Currently, Max focuses on the space industry in an attempt to build a vertically integrated holding company type through Noosphere Ventures asset management firm.
 The goal is to unite a whole cycle of space mission development to enable fast and affordable access to space.

 Noosphere Ventures

 In 2014, Polyakov founded Noosphere Ventures, an international asset management firm dedicated to the development of space technology.
 The same year, Polyakov created Noosphere Engineering School (NES).
 Noosphere Ventures hosted the 2016 FAI World Championships for Space Models in Ukraine.
 Noosphere Ventures portfolio includes D-Orbit, a global provider of space logistic services, and electric rocket propulsion developer Space Electric Thruster Systems (SETS).
 In 2018, the SETS team was awarded the Seal of Excellence Certificate by the European Commission as part of the Horizon 2020 Research and Innovation Programme.
 Flight Control, liquid rocket engines manufacturer, also belongs to Noosphere Ventures portfolio.